smebberson/docker-alpine/alpine-consul-apache/README.md

 ### Restarting apache

+[s6][s6] provides [s6-svc][s6-svc] command to control supervised processes.
 If you're running another process to keep track of something down-stream (for example, automatically updating [apache][apache] proxy settings when a down-stream application server (nodejs, php, etc) restarts) execute the command `s6-svc -h /etc/services.d/apache` to send a `SIGHUP` to apache and have it reload its configuration, launch new worker process(es) using this new configuration, while gracefully shutting down the old worker processes.

 ### apache crash